 - Adding rel=next/prev link to any previous and next category page;

 Need more information on this?
-Feel free to read through our Canonical URL for Magento 2 product page for more details.
-There you will also find a complete User Guide with helpful screenshots and will be able to try out a Demo version.
+Feel free to read through our Magento 2 Canonical URL Extension page for more details.
+There you will also find a complete user guide with helpful screenshots and will be able to try out a Demo version.

 Duplicate content is a serious ‘crime’ in the SEO world, and it is a mistake to ignore this point.
-Canonical URL for Magento 2 by Ulmod can help you avoid this mistake, solve duplicate content issues as well as increase your store SEO potential and improve your link and ranking signals.
+Magento 2 Canonical URL Extension by Ulmod can help you avoid this mistake, solve duplicate content issues as well as increase your store SEO potential and improve your link and ranking signals.